 Bass John David Adams is acclaimed as a powerful and insightful soloist, his rich and flexible voice especially well-suited for Baroque literature, including Bach and Handel.
 He studied voice and opera at the Hartt School of Music and the San Francisco Conservatory of Music, establishing his music career in California before returning to New England where he now enjoys a busy schedule of performing engagements.
 A versatile artist, his concert repertoire spans works by Monteverdi, and Purcell, through Mozart, Haydn, Brahms, Bruckner, Verdi, and Vaughan Williams, to world-premier compositions.
 He has been featured in programs with the San Francisco Symphony, Berkeley Symphony, Berkeley Lyric Opera Orchestra, Marin Chamber Orchestra, North Shore Philharmonic, Arlington Philharmonic, New England Wind Symphony, Midcoast Symphony, Maine Pro Musica, Maine Music Society, Oratorio Chorale, Masterworks Chorale, St. Mary Schola, White Mountain Bach Festival, and Portland Early Music Festival.
 He is equally praised for portrayals in diverse opera and stage roles, from Cosi fan tutte to Sweeney Todd, in productions by Opera Boston, Granite State Opera, PORTopera, San Francisco Lyric Opera, Berkeley Opera, Apollo Opera, and New England Light Opera, to name a few.

-Stephen Hammer, enjoys an eclectic musical life playing and teaching oboes and recorders of all periods.
-He is principal oboist of the Bach Ensemble, Concert Royal, Boston Handel and Haydn Society, Clarion Music Society, Columbia Festival Orchestra, and the Arcadia Players, and was a co-founder and artistic director of the New York Collegium.
-He is a regular participant at the Aston Magna festival and workshops, and has been a featured soloist with Great Performers at Lincoln Center, the Metropolitan Opera, and the Mostly Mozart, Tanglewood, Ravinia, Bruges, Regensburg, City of London, and BBC Proms festivals.
+Blue Hill Bach’s Artistic Director Stephen Hammer enjoys an eclectic musical life playing and teaching oboes and recorders of all periods.
+He is principal oboist of the Bach Ensemble, Concert Royal, Boston Handel and Haydn Society, Clarion Music Society, Columbia Festival Orchestra, and the Arcadia Players, plays recorder with Metropolitan Opera Orchestra, and was a co-founder and artistic director of the New York Collegium.
+He is a regular participant at the Aston Magna festival and workshops, and has been a featured soloist with Great Performers at Lincoln Center, the Academy of Ancient Music, and the Mostly Mozart, Boston Early Music, Tanglewood, Ravinia, Bruges, Regensburg, Bachsommer Arnstadt, Stockholm Early Music, City of London, and BBC Proms festivals.
 His more than 200 solo, chamber, obligato, and orchestral recordings appear on the Decca l’Oiseau-lyre, EMI, Sony, Pro Arte, Dorian, Smithsonian, and other labels.
-He teaches oboe at Bard College and the rhetoric of Baroque performance at the Longy School of Music, and also also collaborates with the New York instrument-maker Joel Robinson in building replicas of historical oboes.
+He teaches oboe at Bard College and the rhetoric of Baroque performance at the Longy School of Music, and also collaborates with the instrument-maker Joel Robinson in building replicas of historical oboes.
 He lives in Clermont, NY, in the beautiful Hudson River valley.